 Light Dependent Resistor

-As the name suggests its resistance depends on the intensity of light falling on it.
+A Light Dependent Resistor (or LDR) will vary in resistance depending on the intensity of light falling on it.
 This is made of cadmium sulfide which contains a small number of electrons when it is not illuminated.
 When a light ray falls on it, electrons get ejected and hence the conductivity of it increases.
 Hence, it offers low resistance when light falls on it and offers high resistance in the dark.